PWanczycki/students.carletoncomputerscience.ca/src/pages/articles/breadth-elective-suggestions.md

 ### CGSC 1001: Mysteries of the Mind

-The reason why this course is frequently recommended by computer science students is because it touches upon a few computer science concepts at a high level.
-Jim Davies, a cross-disciplinary computer science and cognitive science professor frequently teaches this course, and often incorporates high level explanations of computer science and Artificial Intelligence concepts.
+This course is frequently recommended by computer science students because it touches upon some computer science concepts at a high level.
+Jim Davies, a cross-disciplinary computer science and cognitive science professor frequently teaches this course and often incorporates high level explanations of computer science and artificial intelligence concepts.

-The evaluations for this course consist of one short essay (about a page or so) and a few online multiple choice tests.
+In the past, the evaluations for this course consisted of one short essay (about a page or so) and a few online multiple choice tests.
 What people often find difficult about this course is the “trickiness” of these multiple choice questions.
 A lot of these questions are often worded in such a way that the lectures will explain, but the lecture slides will not.

 CGSC 1001 also has a lot of shared material with PSYC 1001 & 1002.
 If you enjoyed those courses, you will probably enjoy this course as well.

 ### PHIL 2001 & PHIL 2003

 PHIL 2001 covers and expands on the logical operators and boolean logic sections of COMP 1805.
-If you have taken COMP 1805 you will have an easy time initially in this course and will later learn a bunch of new tips and tricks for solving the proposition proof questions from COMP 1805.
+If you have taken COMP 1805, you will have an easy time initially in this course and will later learn a bunch of new tips and tricks for solving the proposition questions from COMP 1805.
 PHIL 2003 also covers similar COMP 1805 concepts.
-Many students consider PHIL 2003 easier than PHIL 2001.

-Both of these courses can be taken in first year, and do not require second year standing.
+Many students consider PHIL 2003 easier than PHIL 2001 and both of these courses do not require second year standing.

 ### LING 1001 & LING 1100